fbpx

 This trend is also present in other countries in Europe, such as Germany (5.9x), France (4.3x), and Spain (4.2x).
 The research shows that the demand for recruiters in the US was almost 4 times higher in January 2019 compared to the pre-pandemic era.

-With such competitive demands for the recruiter all across the globe, how can you land the most suitable recruiter for your recruitment agency?
-Read on to discover the industry’s best practices for hiring the most suitable recruiter for your recruitment agency.
+With such competitive demands for the recruiter all across the globe, how can you find the most suitable recruiter for your recruitment agency?

 Sectors with the highest number of job ads for recruiters